giantswarm/docs/src/content/general/organizations/index.md

 Organizations are a way to manage resources like clusters and apps in a way that different entities are isolated from each other.
 You can use organizations to separate projects, business units, teams etc.

 Clusters are _owned_ by organizations.
-So in order to be able to manage a cluster (on the management API level, not on the individual cluster level), access to the organization owning the cluster is required.
+So in order to be able to manage a cluster (on the Management API level, not on the individual cluster level), access to the organization owning the cluster is required.

 Technically, organizations make use of some well-known building blocks of Kubernetes in the [management cluster]({{< relref "/general/management-clusters/index.md" >}}):